 The pension freedoms, introduced in 2015, have increased the appeal of Sipps again as people take longer-term control of their retirement saving.

-Find out more: Income options for your pension under the 2015 rules - see your options
+Find out more: Overview of options for cashing in your pension - see your options

 Which Sipp is which?

-There are three types of Sipp for investors to consider – full, lite and hybrid.
+There are different types of Sipp for investors to consider.

 These Sipps offer the widest choice of investments.